Graduate in as little as

 For more information on admissions, contact the Regional Campuses admissions offices.

 Courses for the online AAB in Information Technology prepare students with the IT fundamentals required for entry-level technical support roles.
-All students must complete coursework in operating systems and networking technology, web technology, computer hardware configuration, productivity software, one business course, and can choose from Visual Basic programming or cybersecurity.
+All students must complete coursework in 10 Information Technology courses such as introduction to operating systems and networking technology, introduction to website technology, computer assembly and configuration, and network setup and configuration, as well as one business elective and 5 Kent Core courses.
 Students must also complete 9-10 credit hours of coursework in their chosen concentration.

 All undergraduate students must also complete courses that satisfy the Kent State university requirements in order to graduate.